 The recent ranks of California legislators, however, have included few renters: As of 2019, CalMatters could find only one state lawmaker who did not own a home — and found that more than a quarter of legislators at the time were landlords.

 Studies show that low-income residents are more heavily impacted by rising rents.
-Nationally between 2000 and 2017, the percentage of income Americans without a college degree spent on rent ballooned from 30% to 42%.
+Nationally between 2000 and 2017, the percentage of income that Americans without a college degree spent on rent ballooned from 30% to 42%.
 For college graduates, that percentage increased from 26% to 34%.

 “In my estimation, the only winners in this situation are the richest companies who are either using this technology or creating this technology,” said Elo-Rivera.
 “There couldn’t be a more clear example of the rich getting richer while the rest of us are struggling to get by.”